Quantitative statistical properties of two-dimensional partially hyperbolic systems: Introduction

-The paper develops as follows: in the next section we describe the systems we consider and we state our main results (Theorems \ref{Main Theorem 1}, \ref{thm check assump of thm SVPH}, \ref{thm:peripheral} and \ref{finitely many SRB}).
+{\bf The paper is organized as follows}: in the next section we describe the systems under consideration: we call them SVPH, for general partially hyperbolic systems.
+We will also study, in more detail, a special case: fast-slow systems.
+Since many results for fast-slow are obtained by refining some estimates already established for the SVPH systems, we made an effort to separate clearly the results for the two classes of systems.
+Hence, the reader that is not interested in the more technical part of the paper can easily skip it.
+In section \ref{sec:results-ph} we state our main results on the invariant measures of the systems: Theorem \ref{main-result-sv} and \ref{main-result-fs}, which are, respectively, direct consequences of the two technical results Theorems \ref{Main Theorem 1} and \ref{thm check assump of thm SVPH} on the transfer operators stated in section \ref{sec:results-tr}.
+Finally, the latter section contains two further results (Theorem \ref{thm:peripheral} and \ref{finitely many SRB}) about the spectrum of the transfer operators for fast-slow systems.
 In section \ref{sec:3} we introduce the necessary notation and prove several facts needed to define the Banach spaces we are interested in.
-In particular, sections \ref{sec:superpalla} and \ref{sec:distortion} contain most of the hard estimates needed in the following and are rather technical; they can be skipped in a first reading without losing the logic of the argument.
+In particular, sections \ref{sec:superpalla} and \ref{sec:distortion} contain most of the hard estimates needed in the following and are rather technical, so we postponed the proofs to Appendix \ref{appG}; which can be skipped in a first reading without losing the logic of the argument.
 In section \ref{section A first LY ineq} we prove a first Lasota-Yorke inequality.
-Unfortunately, the spaces considered in this section do not embed compactly in each other and hence one cannot deduce the quasi-compactness of the operator from such inequalities.
+Unfortunately, the spaces considered in this section do not embed compactly in each other, hence one cannot deduce the quasi-compactness of the operator from such inequalities.
 Sections \ref{sec:5} and \ref{section A second Lasota-Yorke inequality} are the core of the paper where some inequalities relating the previous norms to the Sobolev norms $\cH^s$ are obtained.
-In section \ref{section:The final Lasota-Yorke inequality} we harvest the work done and prove Theorem \ref{Main Theorem 1}.
-In section \ref{sec:8} we show that fast-slow systems satisfy the hypotheses of Theorem \ref{Main Theorem 1}, hence our theory applies.
-Also, we take advantage of the peculiarities of the fast-slow systems to prove some sharper results on the spectral projections which characterise, e.g., the SRB measures. \\ The paper also includes six appendices that contain some necessary technical results which would have disrupted the flow of the argument if included in the main text.
+In section \ref{section:The final Lasota-Yorke inequality} we harvest the work done and prove Theorem \ref{Main Theorem 1} which implies Theorem \ref{main-result-sv}.
+In section \ref{sec:8} we show that fast-slow systems satisfy the hypotheses of Theorem \ref{Main Theorem 1}, hence our theory applies and Theorem \ref{main-result-fs} follows.
+Also, we take advantage of the peculiarities of the fast-slow systems to prove some sharper results on the SRB measure, and, more generally, the spectral projections (or resonances). \\ The paper also includes seven appendices that contain some necessary technical results which would have disrupted the flow of the argument if included in the main text.

 \begin{Not} As we would like to apply our results to open sets of maps $F$, all the constants appearing in the text are really functions of $F$.
 We will call a constant {\rm uniform} if it depends continuously only on the $\cC^r$ norm of the map $F$, on $(\lambda_--\mu_+)^{-1}$, $\chi_c^{-1}$, $(1-\chi_u)^{-1}$, $(1-\iota_\star)^{-1}$ and $C_\star$ (see hypothesis ({\bf H1}) for the definition of $\lambda_-$, $\mu_+$, $\chi_c$, $\iota_\star$ and $C_\star$).\footnote{ The name is motivated by the fact that our results are thought for application to families of maps for which $(\lambda_--\mu_+)^{-1}$, $\chi_c^{-1}$, $(1-\chi_u)^{-1}$, $(1-\iota_\star)^{-1}$ and $C_\star$ are uniformly bounded, hence for such families our constants will be uniform in the usual sense.}